 Model Master Liquid Cement for Plastics

 Model Master Liquid Cement for Plastics is the best glue for plastic if you are looking for a non-reactive liquid adhesive that bonds plastic with great strength.
-A non-reactive adhesive means that the substrate and solvent are already pre mixed.
+A non-reactive adhesive means that the substrate and solvent are already pre-mixed.
 This is making the application process so much easier.
-Two reactive substrates, you must first mix the substrate and solvent and quickly apply before it all dries.
+For two reactive substrates, you must first mix the substrate and solvent and quickly apply them before it all dries.

-Model Master is one of the most popular brands on the market for plastic cements and is reflected in its superior durability, strong hold, and ease of application.
+Model Master is one of the most popular brands on the market for plastic cement and is reflected in its superior durability, stronghold, and ease of application.
 This glue dries very quickly and allows for precision application through the small hole on top of the tube.
-Because is not liquid based, it dries out quickly and is less messy than a gel based adhesive.
+Because is not liquid-based, it dries out quickly and is less messy than a gel-based adhesive.
 There are no glue cobs or strings when using this liquid.
-Also, the liquid can penetrate into hard to reach places and ensure there is zero dead space between your two pieces of plastic.
+Also, the liquid can penetrate into hard-to-reach places and ensure there is zero dead space between your two pieces of plastic.
 Compared to the closest competitor Testors, we think Model Master has the better product.
-It holds better and is just less messy to apply than Testors liquid glue for plastics.
+It holds better and is just less messy to apply than Testors’ liquid glue for plastics.

 J-B Weld MinuteWeld Instant-Setting Epoxy Syringe